CodeCaesar/aura-toaster/README.md

 ## Methods

+`notice`, `sticky`, and `pester` all return the aura component instance so you can chain your call into the message.

 | Name | Return Type | Arguments | Description |
 |---|---|---|---|
 | notice | `toaster` | `header: String` | Modifier.
 The next message will be invoked as an SLDS Alert |